-Fiddle leaf figs love humidity.
-Humidity in most homes will not be sufficient to keep your fiddle leaf fig completely happy.
+Fiddle Leaf Figs love humidity.
+Humidity in most homes will not be sufficient to keep your plant baby completely happy.
 Place some additional plants around to boost the humidity level.
 You can also mist your plant daily or add a humidity tray underneath.
 If you’re really looking to spoil some of your humidity loving plants try placing this humidifier nearby.

 This plant can cause stomach irritation if ingested.
 Be cautious of that with children and pets.
 No snacking allowed with this plant!

-The first step after you get your fiddle leaf fig is to find a great spot for it in your house.
-The fiddle leaf fig is a bit of a drama queen, they don’t like drastic changes in temperature.
+The first step after you get your Fiddle Leaf Fig is to find a great spot for it in your house.
+As you may already know this plant is a bit of a drama queen, they don’t like drastic changes in temperature.
 Make sure to choose a spot away from vents or other drafty places, because heaven forbid they feel a draft on their pretty leaves.
 They love Stability and Consistency so once you pick an ideal spot try to keep it there and stick to a routine that it likes.

 The Different Forms of Fiddle Leaf Figs:

 Fiddle Leaf Figs come in either a bush or tree form.
 If you’re new to plant parenthood I definitely recommend starting out with a bush form.
 I find that the bush form is easier to keep happy.
 A bush form costs much less than a tree as well.
 You don’t want to spend over a hundred dollars on a tree only watch it die a slow death.
 Once you get the hang of caring for a fiddle leaf fig you’ll be ready to buy a pretty tree all your own.

 Our favorite way to display a Fiddle Leaf Fig is by placing it inside a cute woven basket.